-We are promoting a customer-centric management perspective in order to be a trusted and valued partner to our customers.
-In order that all employees adopt a customer-centric mindset and apply it to their daily work, we are deepening our commitment in each business unit to previously initiated management quality improvement activities and we are attempting to create an organizational framework to facilitate continuous improvement from a customer-centric perspective.
+Other Fujitsu promotes a customer-centric management perspective in order to be a trusted and valued partner to our customers.
+In order that all employees adopt a customer-centric mindset and apply it to their daily work, Fujitsu is deepening its commitment in each business unit to previously initiated management quality improvement activities and working to create an organizational framework to facilitate continuous improvement from a customer-centric perspective.

 As one specific initiative, among those ideas and suggestions received by Fujitsu customer care centers and contact lines, those concerning real issues about systems and organizations, not individual matters, are viewed as something that should be shared throughout the Fujitsu Group.
-Therefore, the specific details of these problems and examples of how they have been resolved are shared at regular meetings where Fujitsu Group executives are assembled.
-As a result, we have a heightened awareness of what our customers are saying and we can take positive action to make improvements.
+Therefore, the specific details of these problems and examples of how they have been resolved are shared at regular meetings of Fujitsu Group executives.
+As a result, Fujitsu has a heightened awareness of what customers are saying and can take positive action to make improvements.